 While being honest about your level of expectation does not change the performance level of anyone, it is the first step in making sure that you align your expectation with your goals, rather than lowering your expectation to meet their current performance level.

-If you would like to learn more about how to radically shift your team’s results, click here to let us know and we will connect you to a coach for a complimentary coaching session!
-If you would like to know more our 2 Day Live Leadership Workshop click here.
+If you would like to learn more about how to radically shift your team’s results, join us for the LeaderShift One Day Intensive Workshop click here.

 /wp-content/uploads/2020/01/Leadership-Insights-1.21.20.jpeg7201280admin/wp-content/uploads/2018/05/logo-1.pngadmin2020-01-21 01:00:342020-01-21 19:24:51A Litmus Test for Leaders to Learn What They REALLY Expect From Their People